Exploring the Best ClickLearn Alternatives?

 Like Whatfix, Stonly offers a two-pronged approach to onboarding and adoption: first, product managers can create product walkthroughs, onboarding checklists, and free text feedback forms for customers, without writing a line of code; on the other hand, IT teams can also use Stonly to craft interactive SOPs, decision trees, knowledge bases, and step-by-step guides for employee onboarding and internal product adoption use cases.

-Stonly also offers an AI-powered chatbot that scours your knowledge base, Google Docs, Zendesk, Sharepoint—basically, everywhere you share and store work-related knowledge—for accurate answers in the blink of an eye.
+Stonly also offers an AI-powered chatbot that scours your knowledge base, Google Docs, Zendesk, SharePoint—basically, everywhere you share and store work-related knowledge—for accurate answers in the blink of an eye.

 How to Build a Digital Adoption Business Case